KnudsenMorten/AzLogDcrIngestPS/README.md

 <details>
   <summary><h3>Get-AzAccessTokenManagement</h3></summary>

     .SYNOPSIS
     Get access token for connecting management.azure.com - used for REST API connectivity

-Developed by Morten Knudsen, Microsoft MVP

     .DESCRIPTION
     Can be used under current connected user - or by Azure app connectivity with secret

     .PARAMETER AzAppId
     This is the Azure app id og an app with Contributor permissions in LogAnalytics + Resource Group for DCRs

     .PARAMETER AzAppSecret
     This is the secret of the Azure app

     .PARAMETER TenantId
     This is the Azure AD tenant id

     .INPUTS
     None.
 You cannot pipe objects

     .OUTPUTS
     JSON-header to use in invoke-webrequest / invoke-restmethod commands

     .EXAMPLE
     PS> $Headers = Get-AzAccessTokenManagement -AzAppId <id> -AzAppSecret <secret> -TenantId <id>
 </details>

 <details>
   <summary><h3>CreateUpdate-AzLogAnalyticsCustomLogTableDcr</h3></summary>
  .SYNOPSIS
 Create or Update Azure LogAnalytics Custom Log table - used together with Data Collection Rules (DCR) for Log Ingestion API upload to LogAnalytics

-Developed by Morten Knudsen, Microsoft MVP

 .DESCRIPTION
 Uses schema based on source object